Buying a car

 Know what you want

-Paul advises new buyers, “If you don’t have much experience in buying cars, you can get caught up in the emotion.
+Paul advises new buyers, “If you don’t have much experience in buying cars, you can get caught up in the emotion of the experience.
 A significant percentage of customers buy a different vehicle to what they set out to purchase.”

 When it comes to the car salesman stigma, Paul firmly believes that times have changed: “The idea that car salespeople are dodgy has eroded significantly over the last ten years.
 This stigma can still sit in the customer’s mind, but it isn’t really the case anymore.”